joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/03/27/world/middleeast/israel-netanyahu-judges.html

 **Leeds announce 14 per cent ticket price increase for 2025-26**\
-`Prices will rise on Leeds United season tickets for the third time in 12 years.`\
+`The club have released details for how supporters can renew for next season with prices increasing for the third time in 12 years.`\
 https://nytimes.com/athletic/6234941/2025/03/27/leeds-ticket-prices-increase/

 **Jennings: The show goes on without JuJu Watkins.
 Expect the women's tournament to deliver**\